Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ============================

 October 13, 2022: Added the optional ``unique`` field to the metadata specification.
 This field helps specify how wallets should display a token and its balance.

+April 24, 2023: Added description of a Token Address and how to construct its textual representation.